slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_29-the_which_language_question.rst

 -   `Building Skills in Object-Oriented Design <http://www.itmaybeahack.com/homepage/books/oodesign.html>`_ .
 This is a more advanced book for Java or Python programmers.
 It builds a rather complex real-world application, class by class.

 There are numerous other introductions to Python.
 Most of them are really good.
 I like mine because I have a gentle progression from simple to complex topics that I based (loosely) on the approach taken by [Holt78] R. C. Holt, G. S. Graham, E. D. Lazowska, and M. A. Scott.
 Copyright © 1978.
 0201029375.
-Addison-Wesley. :emphasis:`Structured Concurrent Programming with Operating Systems Applications` .
+Addison-Wesley. *Structured Concurrent Programming with Operating Systems Applications* .